RationalMaps, a package for Macaulay2: Birationality and Inverse Maps

 In addition, to improve the speed of the function {\tt inverseOfMap}, we have two other options, {\tt AssumeDominant} and {\tt CheckBirational}.
-If {\tt AssumeDominant} is set to be {\tt true}, then {\tt inverseOfMap} assumes that the map from $X$ to $Y$ is dominant and does not compute the image of the map; this is time consuming in certain cases as it computes the kernel of a ring map.
+If {\tt AssumeDominant} is set to be {\tt true}, then {\tt inverseOfMap} assumes that the map from $X$ to $Y$ is dominant and does not compute the image of the map; this is time-consuming in certain cases as it computes the kernel of a ring map.
 However, this function goes through a call to {\tt idealOfImageOfMap} which first checks whether the ring map is injective (at least if the target is a polynomial ring) using the method described in \cite[Proposition 1.1]{SimisTwoDifferentialThemes}.
-Similarly, if {\tt CheckBirational} set {\tt false}, {\tt inverseOfMap} will not check birationality although it still computes the Jacobian dual matrix.
+Similarly, if {\tt CheckBirational} sets {\tt false}, {\tt inverseOfMap} will not check birationality although it still computes the Jacobian dual matrix.
 The option {\tt QuickRank} is available to many functions.
-At various points, the rank of a matrix is computed, and sometimes it is faster to compute the rank of an interesting looking submatrix (using the tools of the package {\tt FastLinAlg}, \cite{FastLinAlgSource}).
+At various points, the rank of a matrix is computed, and sometimes it is faster to compute the rank of an interesting-looking submatrix (using the tools of the package {\tt FastMinors}, \cite{FastMinorsArticle}).
 Turning {\tt QuickRank} off will make showing that certain maps are birational slower, but will make showing that certain maps are \emph{not} birational faster.
-There is a certain amount of randomness in the functions of {\tt FastLinAlg}, and so occasionally rerunning a slow example will result in a massive speedup.
+There is a certain amount of randomness in the functions of {\tt FastMinors}, and so occasionally rerunning a slow example will result in a massive speedup.

-In general, as long as {\tt Verbose} is {\tt true}, the function will make suggestions as to how to run it more quickly.
+In general, as long as {\tt Verbosity} is {\tt >= 1}, the function will make suggestions as to how to run it more quickly.
 For example. { {